 Employees are more than numbers, and they want to be seen that way.
 So, show how meaningful their work is.

 The good news is, according to our research, 79 percent of employees consider their work to be meaningful.
 However, of those who don’t, 68 percent are looking to leave.

 Start an employee recognition program built around fun traditions that align with your culture, so they see how their performance matters.

 For example, Button, a tech company that connects apps to commerce brands, personalizes their recognition.
 Each Friday, employees ‘nemonate’ their peers for going the extra mile, passing around a plush Nemo from the Pixar film Finding Nemo.

 Also, encourage employees to try new tasks outside of their role.
-For example, Intuit offers ‘unstructured time,’ where 10 percent of working hours is spent pursuing a passion project.
+For example, Intuit offers ‘unstructured time

 Employees are happier and more engaged when they’re treated like people, not just an asset.
 It starts with you and how you build and maintain a positive workplace culture that celebrates people and employee well-being over profits.